-Addition Jump Math Game is a fun Math lesson that teaches the Doubles Addition Facts.
-These number facts are essential for efficient mental computations.
-This addition game aims to make the learning of these number facts enjoyable.
+Addition & Multiplication Games - Jump the Math Game is a fun Math lesson that teaches the Doubles Addition Facts and how these relate to the 2 Times Table .
+Exploration of these number facts are essential for efficient mental computations.
+This game aims to make the learning of these number facts enjoyable.

-- to encourage 'automacy' in the recall of Basic Addition Facts
+- to encourage 'automaticity' in the recall of Basic Addition & Multiplication Facts

 How To Play: